vcavallo/ReadToRelay/README.md

 Replace `file:///path/to/ReadToRelay/website/index.html` with your actual path or hosted URL.

 #### Mobile Share Target (PWA)

+Like the website note above, as a PWA, it won't be logged in to any sites for which you have a privileged account, removing a lot of the utility of the tool...

 When hosted on a server with HTTPS: